 South West Teacher Training is a School Centred Teacher Training Provider based in Exeter and established in 1993.
-We are a high quality Secondary Provider (11-16) with training places across the following subjects for 2014 - 2015:
+We are a high quality Secondary Provider (11-16), judged to be 'Good' in all areas by our most recent Ofsted Report, with training places across the following subjects for 2016 - 2017:

 - Design & Technology (School Direct and Core PGCE)